danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 This will allow your users to signup/login to (for example) your web app and get a token from Auth0.
 The web app can then use the token to send requests on behalf of the user to a protected API.
 In fact, you can reuse the Lambda Authorizer implementation in this post for that!

 I've implemented this in several Single Page Applications built with <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> and was very happy with the result.
 Let me know if you'd be interested to learn more about that and I might write a follow-up that focuses on the frontend implementation.

+You can find all code in <a href="https://github.com/danillouz/serverless-auth" target="_blank" rel="noopener noreferrer">this GitHub repo</a>.